 The Diversify component aims to exploit fully the dawn of the era of opportunities for multipoint and multiscale measurements for the exploration of the complex heliospheric system with an increasingly diverse set of platforms and technologies.
-Specifically, it calls for the strategic use of diverse assets that range from large missions and facilities, through Explorers and mid-sized projects, down to small cubesats and suborbital rocket and balloon flights.
+Specifically, it calls for the strategic use of diverse assets that range from large missions and facilities, through Explorers and mid-sized projects, down to small CubeSats, and suborbital rocket and balloon flights.
 Only by employing a balanced mixture of observing techniques can we hope to exploit fully new opportunities that arise as our scientific insight evolves.
 The utilization of the appropriate approach for each targeted measurement is the key to a thorough, but cost-effective, observing program.
 Suborbital science missions in Heliophysics are supported by the Low Cost Access to Space (LCAS) program, which also provides a unique avenue for graduate-student training and technology development.
 To enable a broadened set of observations, technology development, and student training, the DRIVE initiative calls for an increase in the present cadence of sounding rocket and balloon investigations, and the introduction of a tiny satellites program within the LCAS program to address exciting new avenues for scientific investigation.
 The recommendation is that sounding rocket, balloon, and tiny-satellite experiments should be managed and funded at a level to enable a combined new-start rate of at least six per year, requiring the addition of $9 million per year to the current LCAS new-start budget of $4 million per year for all of solar and space physics.

 The Realize component aims to fulfill the full scientific potential of solar and space physics assets by providing strategic investment to ensure that the right measurements are performed over each mission’s lifetime and that the new data are analyzed fully.
 Essential to this goal is funding for a focused data analysis program that supports science goals that may span platforms or change throughout a mission.
-The decadal survey committee concluded that a higher level of Mission Operations and Data Analysis (MO&DA) funding is required to exploit the opportunities created by the Heliophysics Systems Observatory (HSO), especially considering the importance of broad and extended data sets for exploring space weather and space climatology.
+The decadal survey committee concluded that a higher level of Mission Operations and Data Analysis (MO&DA) funding is required to exploit the opportunities created by the HSO), especially considering the importance of broad and extended data sets for exploring space weather and space climatology.
 To expand the potential for new discoveries from data, it is essential to maintain a stable general guest-investigator program, the only funding source for research utilizing data from missions beyond their prime mission phase.
 The recommendation for NASA is a permanent augmentation of MO&DA support by $10 million per year in order to take advantage of new opportunities yielded by the increasingly rich Heliophysics Systems Observatory assets and data.
 In addition, mission success is bolstered by broadening participation in and facilitating new discoveries through a NASA-mission-specific guest investigator program.
 To maximize scientific return, a directed guest investigator program, set at a percentage (approximately 2 percent) of the total future NASA mission cost, should be established, with any proposed reduction in this program subject to a stringent evaluation of the impact on mission science goals.